CloudCoinConsortium/ChatServer/README.md

 g++ -o chatclient -std=c++11 -lpthread -lcrypto -lz chatclient.o
 ```

-## Using the Compiled Binaries
+### Launching Server
 First we have to launch the server so it can connect multiple clients.
-### Launching Server
 Use the following command in the '/server' folder where the chatserver binary lives.
 Replace 8000 below with any PORT NUMBER:
 ```
 $ ./chatserver [PORT NUMBER]